 This unique house is a pretty brick-built pavilion in an Arts and Crafts style.
 The main room is a multipurpose open-plan living/dining/kitchen space with dark wood wall panelling, triple bay window and standard window to the front, large cupola giving overhead light, vaulted ceiling, and polished wood flooring.
 There's a washing machine and dishwasher, broadband, Sonos music streaming system, and TV.

 The sitting area has two sofabeds (one a three-seater, the other a two-seater), which convert into double beds, with sprung mattresses.
 The bedroom has a standard-size double bed, is carpeted and has a window and door to the garden; there is an en-suite shower room.
 The shower room is accessible only from the bedroom, not from the main living space.
 There is a wood-burning stove.
 This property is not suitable for children under 2-years-old but older children are welcome.
-Well-behaved dogs are welcome on request: please let us know in advance if you plan to bring a dog.

 The Pavilion is accessed via a tiled entrance vestibule from the rear garden of the owners' adjacent house.
 Guests have use of the garden, including a Weber barbeque and garden furniture.
 (The garden is used by the owners' dogs, both of whom are very sweet and well behaved, and can be shut in if guests prefer not to associate with them.)